-Child's Name: Date of Birth: Date of Placement: This Foster Care Agreement: Code of Ethics and Mutual Res 900 and 63.2-902) is not inclusive of all ethical standards or expectations provided to guide the partnership between the p Virginia foster care system.
-It is understood that additional e other documents such as the foster care service plan, child sp contractual documents. responsibilities, but rather a minimum set of professionals and the families serving children in the expectations for the care of the child will be outlined in This agreement is entered into on behalf of betweenservices (LDSS) or licensed child placing agency (LCPA) [foster parent's name(s)].
-This agreement shall be signed or before the date the child is placed in the home and remaisigning this agreement all parties accept their responsibilit towards developing and maintaining a positive working re (child's name). by the LDSS/LCPA worker and the foster parent(s) on ains in effect until the child leaves this foster home.
-In many to interact with respect and fairness and to work
+Child's Name: Date of Birth: Date of Placement: This Foster Care Agreement: Code of Ethics and Mutual Re 900 and 63.2-902) is not inclusive of all ethical standards of expectations provided to guide the partnership between the Virginia foster care system.
+It is understood that additional other documents such as the foster care service plan, child standard documents. professionals and the families serving children in the expectations for the care of the child will be outlined in This agreement is entered into on behalf of (child's name) and is an agreement between ' services (LDSS) or licensed child placing agency (LCPA [foster parent's name(s)].
+This agreement shall be signed or before the date the child is placed in the home and remsigning this agreement all parties accept their responsibilities towards developing and maintaining a positive working re(child's name). nains in effect until the child leaves this foster home.
+In ity to interact with respect and fairness and to work